Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-28-misfits.md

 Xiù gave her an apologetic look.
 "I’m sorry," she said.
 "But adventures aren’t easy or fun, Al. You know that."

 Allison sighed. "...My abductors were called Trevni and Nufr."
 She said.
 Xiù blinked - Allison hadn’t ever told her about her abduction before.
-"They were actually okay, for… you know, for kidnappers who saw me as a test subject.
-I might have been strapped naked to a table, but they weren’t *cruel*, it was all… it was just business.
+"They were actually okay, for... you know, for kidnappers who saw me as a test subject.
+I might have been strapped naked to a table, but they weren’t *cruel*, it was all... it was just business.
 Right?
 No malice."

-Xiù nodded carefully "Okay…?"
+Xiù nodded carefully "Okay...?"

 "I killed them.
 I didn’t mean to.
-They just… They picked me up because I had a cold, and they wanted to study it and develop a cure.
+They just...
+They picked me up because I had a cold, and they wanted to study it and develop a cure.
 They knew enough about us to know that we’d pay a lot to cure the common cold.
-But, they weren’t careful enough and…"
+But, they weren’t careful enough and..."

 She sniffed.
 "They weren’t *nice* people, exactly, but they didn’t deserve what it did to them.
 The last thing Nufr did was he gave me a Frontline and undid my restraints.
 I’d have died of thirst strapped to that table if he hadn’t.
-And the people who finally rescued me would have died of… I dunno, acne or candida or something."
+And the people who finally rescued me would have died of...
+I dunno, acne or candida or something."

 Her fingers twisted painfully between Xiù’s for a moment.
 "I *know*, babe.
 I know what an adventure really is.
-I know it means people who don’t deserve it dying in horrible ways, and… maybe us too.
+I know it means people who don’t deserve it dying in horrible ways, and... maybe us too.
 I *know* all that.
 And I still don’t think I could ever go back to the quiet life.
-I… I wouldn’t know how to cope."
+I...
+I wouldn’t know how to cope."

  Xiù was sighing with her when they saw Julian come round the corner.
 The uncomfortable shuffle in his step evaporated on seeing them, and he picked up his pace with a wave, which they returned.